-If you're confused about nonstick cookware, well, welcome to the club.
+If you're confused about nonstick cookware, well welcome to the club.
 There are half-truths, blatant obfuscations, and outright lies all over the nonstick cookware market.

 A lot of sites aren't giving honest information about the nonstick cookware they're promoting.
-Whether out of a desire to sell cookware or just plain ignorance, a lot of sites are making claims about "healthy" and "safe" nonstick cookware that is just plain misleading.
+Whether out of a desire to sell cookware or just plain ignorance, a lot of sites are making claims about "healthy" and "safe" nonstick cookware that are just plain misleading.

 Manufacturers make claims that muddy the waters and obfuscate facts.
 Why?
 Largely because Teflon™, a brand name of PTFE (polytetrafluoroethylene), got a bad rap awhile back so nobody wants to admit to having it in their cookware.